denoland/dnt/README.md

 ### Specifier to Npm Package Mappings

-By default, dnt will include the remote modules as if they were local in your npm package except in some cases for [skypack](https://www.skypack.dev/) or [esm.sh](https://esm.sh/) remote modules.
-There are scenarios though where an npm package may exist for one of your dependencies.
-To use this instead and include it in your package.json file, specify a specifier to npm package mapping.
+In most cases, dnt won't know about an npm package being available for one of your dependencies and will download remote modules to include in your package.
+There are scenarios though where an npm package may exist and you want to use it instead.
+This can be done by providing a specifier to npm package mapping.

 For example: